milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 ## Keyboard

 Mostly works.
+Some function buttons do not work:

+**kernel 5.13**

-Some function buttons do not work: F9 (settings), F11, Star S. All the other functions including Fn lock, home, end, pg up, pg down work out of the box.
+F9 (settings), F11, Star S. All the other functions including Fn lock, home, end, pg up, pg down work out of the box.
 3 levels of keyboard light work as well.

+**kernel 5.15**
+in addition to issues in the kernel 5.13, brightness buttons F5, F6 do not work.
 ## Power management

 All the 3 power modes in GNOME do change BIOS power modes settings.